frambitlabs/qualitykart/README.md

 # qualitykart

-Qualitykart Web Page Demos
+<h1>Qualitykart Web Page Demos</h1>
-Welcome to the Qualitykart Web Page Demos repository!
+<p>Welcome to the Qualitykart Web Page Demos repository!
 This repository contains a collection of interactive web page demos representing various sections of Qualitykart's website.
-Each demo provides a sneak peek into the user interface and functionality of different pages.
+Each demo provides a sneak peek into the user interface and functionality of different pages.</p>

 Demos
 Home